Chillaso/chillaso.github.io/_posts/2019-06-12-how-to-build-this-web.md

 ## Jekyll Themes

 Actually Github Pages uses under the hood Jekyll to render your website, and even you can choose some ~~ugly~~ predefined themes.
-But I recommend visit [this website](https://jekyllthemes.io/) or [this one](http://jekyllthemes.org/ ]) and search some cool theme.
+But I recommend visit [this website](https://jekyllthemes.io/) or [this one](http://jekyllthemes.org/]) and search some cool theme.
+These themes have predefined plugins like Disqus, sharing, Search Lunr...
+This has a lot of facilities, because we have an out-of-box website with cool CSS.